majusko/pulsar-java-spring-boot-starter/README.md

 - `pulsar.operationTimeoutSec` - Operation timeout.
 - `pulsar.startingBackoffIntervalMs` - Duration of time for a backoff interval (Retry algorithm).
 - `pulsar.maxBackoffIntervalSec` - The maximum duration of time for a backoff interval (Retry algorithm).
 - `pulsar.consumerNameDelimiter` - Consumer names are connection of bean name and method with a delimiter.
-By default we use `_` but that might not be supported by some monitoring tools.
+By default there is no delimiter and words are connected together.

 ## Contributing